 Both Kanada-Ya branches serve onigiri with the option to be ordered in one or two pieces.
 There are three different flavour to select from – Original (£2/£3), Sake (£3/£4.24) and Ume (£2.50/£3.75).

 Onigiri are Japanese rice balls and they’re incredibly popular as a simple meal or snack.
 Even if you haven’t eaten them before, you’ve probably spotted the onigiri emoji – it’s the white triangle (rice) food item with a tiny black square (seaweed) at the bottom.
 Onigiri are ubiquitous in Japan; walk into any convenience store and you’ll find a wall of triangular (and round) onigiri just waiting to be eaten.

-As my side, I ordered an original onigiri that consist of boiled rice, seaweed and purple salt.
+As for me, I ordered an original onigiri that consists of boiled rice, seaweed, and purple salt.
 The rice was soft and easy to eat with the salt adding a nice nip to it.